 - Redtoast - the codename for an upcoming remaster of Windows 98SE that restores the older but faster Explorer shell from Windows 95.

 Some small programs written entirely by me.

-- Infsect - a command line INF manipulation tool that also modifies .REG scripts.
-It's in a crude state and hasn't been worked on in months, but offers built-in interactive prompting for input from a user, should it need to be used in a batch script.
+- Infsect - a command line INF manipulation tool.
+This program offers built-in interactive prompting for input from a user, should it need to be used in a batch script.

 - APMTOGL - toggles APM poweroff in Windows 9x on or off by modifying WIN.COM.